Greg Gasparato

 Greg Gasparato is an American college football coach.
-He is the defensive coordinator and safeties coach for the Tulane Green Wave.
+He is the linebackers coach for the Florida Gators.

 He previously served as the interim head coach of the Troy Trojans after previous head coach Jon Sumrall left prior to the team's bowl game.

 Coaching career

 On December 8, 2023, after Jon Sumrall was announced to be the next head coach at Tulane University, Troy Athletic Director Brent Jones named Coach Gasparato as the interim head coach for the Troy Trojan's bowl game against Duke.